Skip to Main Content

 Fire, Vines, and Agave: Dining in the Open Air of Baja

 Valle de Guadalupe has spent the past two decades constructing a dining identity that is inseparable from the land.
-The valley produces roughly 90 percent of Mexico's wine, and the restaurants that have earned international attention are the ones that treat that agricultural context as a starting point rather than decoration.
+The valley produces much of Mexico's wine, and the restaurants that have earned international attention are the ones that treat that agricultural context as a starting point rather than decoration.
 Deckman's sits at that intersection more literally than most: the kitchen operates outdoors, fire is the primary technique, and the sourcing is visibly regional.
 That positioning places it alongside Animalón and Damiana in the tier of valley restaurants that are building a case for Baja as a serious dining destination in the national conversation.

 Agave at the Table: More Than a Drinks List